horlarme/dLoadr/ReadMe.md

 - id: A custom id to be given to the created loading animation.
 Default is a random string containing DateTime values.
 - color: The color to be giving to the loading animation.
 Default `"#fff"`
 - text: The text to be displayed under animation.
 Default `"Loading..."`.
 - type: The type of animation to be displayed.
-Currently only supported are `"circle"`, `"dualring"`.
-More to come in coming updates.
+Currently only supported are `"circle"`, `"facebook"`., `"dualring"`.
+More to come in
+coming updates.

 ##Todo